 EMPLOYMENT AGREEMENTS.
 Prior to the Merger, INDSPEC terminated its previous employment agreements (each, an "Old Employment Agreement") with Messrs.
 Spinola, Danner, Lee and Covelli and entered into new employment agreements (each, a "New Employment Agreement") with such executive officers.
 The termination of the Old Employment Agreements and the effectiveness of the New Employment Agreements is conditioned on, and occurs upon, the Closing of the Exchange Offers.
 INDSPEC and Mr. Todd also entered into an amendment to Mr. Todd's employment agreement, the effectiveness of which is conditioned on the Closing of the Exchange Offers.
 Messrs.
 Spinola and Danner are officers and directors of INDSPEC and Chemical.
 Mr. Lee is an officer of INDSPEC and Chemical, and Messrs.
 Covelli and Todd are officers of Chemical.
 See "Management of INDSPEC."
 The New Employment Agreements are substantially similar to the Old Employment Agreements but expire upon the earlier of December 31, 2000 or the Conversion Date, rather than December 2, 1996.
 The New Employment Agreements are described under "Management of INDSPEC -- Employment and Other Agreements."
 Each New Employment Agreement also provides for a change in the way that severance benefits are calculated, which change may result in a severance payment that is greater or lesser than that provided for pursuant to the Old Employment Agreements depending upon the date on which employment is terminated.
-The amendment to Mr. Todd's employment agreement provides, among other things, (i) that if Mr. Todd tenders in the Exchange Offers all shares of Class A Common Stock that he is entitled to receive upon exercise of vested Options and less than all of such shares are accepted, Mr. Todd may surrender all of such Options to INDSPEC in exchange for a payment of an amount equal to \$1,768.57 multiplied by the number of shares underlying such Options that were not acquired by Occidental in the Exchange Offers, and (ii) in the event of Mr. Todd's retirement after December 31, 1996, if

-Mr. Todd so elects, the surrender by Mr. Todd before June 30, 1997, under certain circumstances of any remaining Options in consideration for the greater of \$2,218.57 per share or the aggregate dollar value per share of Occidental Common Stock that would be received in a Put Offer if the date of surrender were the Put Offer exchange date, minus the aggregate exercise price.
+The amendment to Mr. Todd's employment agreement includes provisions relating to (i) Mr. Todd's agreement to tender in the Exchange Offers all shares of Class A Common Stock that he is entitled to receive upon exercise of vested Options, (ii) if Mr. Todd so elects, payment to Mr. Todd in exchange for the cancellation of all related Options exercisable for shares of Class A Common Stock of an amount equal to \$1,768.57 multiplied by the number of such shares not acquired by Occidental in the Exchange Offers, and (iii) in the event of Mr. Todd's retirement after December 31, 1996, if Mr. Todd so elects, the surrender by Mr. Todd before June 30, 1997, under certain circumstances of any remaining Options in consideration for the greater of \$2,218.57 per share or the aggregate dollar value per share of Occidental Common Stock that would be received in a Put Offer if the date of surrender were the Put Offer exchange date, minus the aggregate exercise price.
 The foregoing amounts would be payable in cash or by delivery of a promissory note or shares of Occidental Common Stock.
 See "Management of INDSPEC -- Employment and Other Agreements."